In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Perhaps, our only complaint is that they didn't distribute the liquid very well.
+Perhaps our only complaint is that they didn't distribute the liquid very well.
 Much of the “urine” remained in the center, never fully reaching each end of the diaper.
 While not a deal-breaker, it could indicate that increased wetness may not absorb at all after the center is saturated.
-Arguably, it is time for a diaper change, but some of the best diaper competitors utilize their lock-away cores from end to end more evenly.
+Arguably, it is time for a diaper change, but some of the diaper competitors utilize their lock-away cores from end to end more evenly.

 seventh generation sensitive protection - seventh generation offers a comfy diaper with soft fabric and...